 Opening & Day 1 Recap by Ara Khachaturian | INDRC

-- James Arthur Rice, Health Governance International LLC, University of Minnesota-School of Public Health, USA (tbc)
+James Arthur Rice, PhD, INDRC Executive Board Chairman; Health Governance International LLC, University of Minnesota-School of Public Health, USA: "From Discovery to Dignity: Innovating for Healthy Aging and Brain Health"

-- Zaven Khachaturian, PhD, President of the Campaign to Prevent Alzheimer’s Disease by 2020 [PAS2020] Inc., Senior Science Advisor to the Alzheimer's Association; the Editor-in-Chief of Alzheimer's & Dementia: Journal of the Alzheimer's Association, USA
+Zaven Khachaturian, PhD, President of the Campaign to Prevent Alzheimer’s Disease 2020 [PAD2020], former Senior Science Advisor to the Alzheimer's Association; Former emeritus-founding Editor-in-Chief of Alzheimer's & Dementia: Journal of the Alzheimer's Association, USA: "Signals of Survival: Toward a New Model of Brain Vitality"

 Coffee Break